 With Rodgers out of the picture, Tannehill enters as a new option to pair with McCarthy.
 The 36-year-old is a less accomplished passer than Rodgers, but he’s also five years younger with significantly less off-field baggage.
 He also fits better as a potential backup and mentor to McCarthy, the likely future of the position in Minnesota.

-Tannehill is one of several veteran backup options who was available in free agency like Joe Flacco and Jameis Winston.
-Flacco, who was an option the Vikings looked at, is also in play for Pittsburgh and Cleveland, while Winston recently signed a two-year deal with the Giants.
+Tannehill is one of several veteran backup options who were available in free agency like Joe Flacco and Jameis Winston.
+Flacco, who was also an option the Vikings looked at, is also in play for Pittsburgh and Cleveland, while Winston recently signed a two-year deal with the Giants.

 Nikhil Mehta contributed to this post.